MicrosoftDocs/windows-itpro-docs/windows/manage/uev-configuring-uev-with-system-center-configuration-manager-2012.md

     -   Distribute and register UE-V templates using standard Configuration Item remediation

--   Create or update a UE-V Agent policy configuration item to set or clear these settings.
+-   Create or update a UE-V Agent policy configuration item to set or clear these settings

     <table>
     <colgroup>